InnerSourceCommons/InnerSourcePatterns/README.md

 * [Overcome Acquisition Based Silos - Developers](patterns/2-structured/overcome-acquisition-based-silos-developer.md)
 * [Overcome Acquisition Based Silos - Managers](patterns/2-structured/overcome-acquisition-based-silos-manager.md)
 * [Open Source Trumps InnerSource](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/46) - *People find the InnerSource project but, after all things are considered, even if the InnerSource component meets their needs, they still go with the open source component.*
-* [Overcoming Project Management Time Pressures](patterns/1-initial/overcoming-project-management-time-pressures.md) - *Project management believes timeline pressure and commitments on feature content does not allow for developers to spend the time needed to develop shareable code and provide support.*
 * [Start as Experiment](patterns/2-structured/start-as-experiment.md) - *An inner source initiative is considered but not started, because management is unsure about its outcome and therefore unwilling to commit to the investment.*
 * [Include Product Owners](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/71) - *Key Performance Indicators (KPIs) for Product Owners are primarily product focused, and don't consider areas such as collaborative development.
 This results in a lower level of engagement with inner source projects.*
 * [Provide standard base documentation through a README](patterns/2-structured/project-setup/base-documentation.md)